ukashakabandayawe/languagetool/languagetool-language-modules/lg/README.md

 ## HOW I ADDED LUGANDA
 I tried to follow the instructions for adding a new language to language tool but I faced some errors while trying to do so, therefore I decided to document how I came over those errors.

+According to the instructions, you are supposed to switch to the languagetool-language-modules directory and create a new maven project using the command '''mvn archetype:generate -DgroupId=org.languagetool -DartifactId=**xy** -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false''' but that caused an error below
+'''
+[ERROR] The goal you specified requires a project to execute but there is no POM in this directory (E:\languagetool\languagetool-language-modules).
+Please verify you invoked Maven from the correct directory.
+'''
+I overcame this by using VS code built in wizard for creating a maven project.

 The first challenge I ecountered was that the command '''mvn clean package''' was producing errors and the solution was to add the following to the top level pom.xml inside the cofigyuration tag

 '''